Always consult a veterinarian concerning your dog's health.

 Mobility aids for helping dogs with arthritis and joint problems are discussed under the heading "Mobility Aids" further on in these notes.
 Hydrotherapy is another possibility; resources are noted under "Physical and Hydro-therapies" in these notes.

-We cannot recommend dosages or prescribe a specific substance for a particular dog.
-Please consult a veterinarian for guidance on these issues.
-Note that if your dog is not helped by one substance, he may be helped by another.
+It's possible that if your dog is not helped by one substance, he may be helped by another.
 If, for example, glucosamine and chondroitin do not seem to work, your vet may want you to try MSM.
 Similarly, if one non-steroidal anti-inflammatory drug does not work, another might.
 Note also that your dog may experience side effects from one type of NSAID but not from another.

 Always seek your veterinarian's advice when administering any medication or supplement to your dog.
 None of the information on the srdogs website is intended as a substitute for your veterinarian's advice, nor is it intended as a recommendation of any specific therapy for your dog.
 As a double check, always request a "Client Information Sheet" when your veterinarian prescribes medication or vaccinations of any kind for your dog.
 Such information can be instrumental in ensuring that (1) you can review your preferences for the type of medication or vaccination being prescribed after considering potential side effects; and (2) should your dog experience serious side effects, you can discontinue the medication before it does any harm.